Treboada/AsyncBlinker/README.md

 ### AsyncBlinker instance

-Declare the instance controlling the blinking and initialize with your callback function:
+Declare the __instance__ controlling the blinking and initialize with your callback function:

         AsyncBlinker blinker(blink_my_led);

 ### Call the non-blocking update

-Be sure that your main loop calls to the `tickUpdate()` method of the instance to update the blinker status.
+Be sure that your main loop calls to the __`tickUpdate()` method__ of the instance to update the blinker status.
 It is necessary to specify the elapsed milliseconds from the last call:

         blinker.tickUpdate(elapsed_millis);

-See in the [__SimpleBlink__ example][EXA01] how to calculate the elapsed time in the mail loop.
+See in the [__SimpleBlink__ example][EXA01] how to calculate the elapsed time in the main loop.

 ### Define blinking intervals